wovo/cv/readme.md

 providing individual challenges.

 I am a firm proponent of using C++ for small embedded (micro-controller) systems.
-I have held talks at various C++ conferences on this subject.
+I have held talks at various C++ conferences on this subject, and I participate in SG14, the GameDev & low latency ISO C++ working group.

 <!--- --------------------------------------------------------------------- -->